rakaar/JSON-creator-fast/README.md

 ```

  ### I came across these questions in mind
-### 1. This is complicated, why would anyone use it?
+### 1. This is unfriendly to use, why would anyone use it?
 Why not have a UI tool instead?

 I built it for my personal purpose and I am not good at UI/UX things.